MarcelMeurer/Azure-Starter-for-WVD/README.md

 This software is free to use as a community edition without support for non-commercial environments.
 To get a special quote for a supported and commercial version, contact [sales@sepago.de](mailto:sales@sepago.de).

+The legal owner of this solution is sepago Gmbh, Dillenburger Str.
+83, 51105 Cologne, Germany - https://www.sepago.com

 To activate a license code change the settings on the web app running WVD Starter:

 - LicenseKey